Skip to content

 It is possible that if you are having problems in finding the Python installed in your environment, and for some reason the Python of your system is found instead.
 To workaround these kind of problems, a trick is to explicitly specify which Python to use to CMake, via:

---cmake-args "-DPython_EXECUTABLE=$CONDA_PREFIX/bin/python -DPython3_EXECUTABLE=$CONDA_PREFIX/bin/python -DPYTHON_EXECUTABLE=$CONDA_PREFIX/bin/python -DPython3_FIND_STRATEGY=LOCATION -DPython_FIND_STRATEGY=LOCATION"
+--cmake-args -DPython_EXECUTABLE=$CONDA_PREFIX/bin/python -DPython3_EXECUTABLE=$CONDA_PREFIX/bin/python -DPYTHON_EXECUTABLE=$CONDA_PREFIX/bin/python -DPython3_FIND_STRATEGY=LOCATION -DPython_FIND_STRATEGY=LOCATION

 if you are using colcon or: